pjaos/pipenv2deb/README.md

               prerm:    Script executed before removal (optional).
               postrm:   Script executed after removal (optional).

-- root-fs:    Contains files/folders to be copied into the root of the destination file system (optional).
+ root-fs:    Contains files/folders to be copied into the root of the destination file
+              system (optional).
-- init.d:     Contains startup script file/s to be installed into /etc/init.d (optional).
+ init.d:     Contains startup script file/s to be installed into /etc/init.d (optional).
               To auto start these on install the postinst script must start the service.

-- ******      Any other folder name (optional) that is not debian, packages, build or .venv in the follwing list will be copied to the package folder.
+              Any other folder name (optional) that is not debian, packages, build or .venv is copied to the package folder unless a exclude_folder_list.txt file exists.
+If this file exists then each line should detail folder that is to be excluded.
+This folder list is in addition to those detailed above.

-              These will typically be python modules that are not installed into the virtual environment via pip3.
+              Folders that are installed will typically be python modules that are required by your application.

 The output *.deb package file is placed in the local packages folder.

 Options:
   -h, --help  show this help message and exit
   --debug     Enable debugging.
-  --no_venv   Omit the .venv folder from the output deb file.
-This should
+  --venv      Include the .venv folder from the output deb file.
+This
-              reduce the size of the output deb file and the virtual environment (.venv folder) will be built when the deb file is installed on the target machine.
+              increases the size output deb file but ensures the virtual environment is copied rather than rebuilt on the target machine.
   --clean     Remove the packages output folder containing the deb installer
               files.
   --lbp       Leave build path.
 A debugging option to allow the 'build' folder